maxBRT/viper/README.md

 If you want to unmarshal configuration where the keys themselves contain `.` (the default key delimiter), you can change the delimiter.
+The delimiter is case-insensitive when using alphabetic characters.

 ```go
 v := viper.NewWithOptions(viper.KeyDelimiter("::"))